The Live-Bait to Plastics Transition for Walleyes…

 Perhaps the single quickest abandoned pattern in a walleye angler’s arsenal is the shallow jig bite, and I plead “guilty” to the above charge.
-Anglers that have six boxes with nothing but jigs in them for opener, forget what part of the garage they’re now in collecting dust.
-Early in the season, shiners are purchased not by the dozen or the scoop, but by the gallon, as the simple act of just threading one on the correct-sized jig will instill confidence throughout the north-country and beyond.
+Anglers that have six boxes with nothing but jigs in them for the opener, forget what part of the garage they’re now in collecting dust.
+Early in the season, shiners are purchased not by the dozen or the scoop, but by the gallon, as the simple act of just threading one on the correct-sized jig will instill confidence throughout the north country and beyond.
 One week later, anglers flee the shallow shorelines, developing weedlines, and near-shore rockpiles for the hope of greener pastures out deep, and more familiar, longer-lasting summer patterns.
-Rigging, slip-bobbering, pulling crankbaits, anything but jigs seem to get the nod as temperatures rise and fishing heats up.
-Yet, there’s plenty reason to keep those jigs around, and even tip them with minnows in the weeks after opener.
+Rigging, slip-bobbering, pulling crankbaits, and anything but jigs seem to get the nod as temperatures rise and the fishing heats up.
+Yet, there’s plenty of reason to keep those jigs around, and even tip them with minnows in the weeks after the opener.
 What’s more, is that there are a number of developing shallow bites right now that keep jigs in play, just maybe with some different meat threaded onto the business end.

-My experience has seen some good shallow bites going right now too, with the best being a river run in 5 – 7 foot of water.
-Current is the great equalizer, as high skies, bright sun, and no wind still translates into a great day when fishing current seams, eddies, and riffles in rivers.
-The same conditions that absolutely kill other patterns, especially in clear water natural lakes, don’t seem to hassle the river fish that are taking advantage of current that sweeps unsuspecting invertebrates, bait, and terrestrials downstream and into their gullets.
+My experience has seen some good shallow bites going right now too, with the best being a river run in 5 – 7 feet of water.
+Current is the great equalizer, as high skies, bright sun, and no wind still translate into a great day when fishing current seams, eddies, and riffles in rivers.
+The same conditions that absolutely kill other patterns, especially in clear water natural lakes, don’t seem to hassle the river fish that are taking advantage of the current that sweeps unsuspecting invertebrates, bait, and terrestrials downstream and into their gullets.
 Long-lining and leadcore staples that typically produce good numbers of fish during this time of year were poor in comparison.
-The bite ebbs and flows, with low-light periods still shining brightest, but moving water is a great savior to an otherwise weary day of walleye fishing.
+The bite ebbs and flows, with low-light periods, still shining brightest, but moving water is a great savior to an otherwise weary day of walleye fishing.

-In both scenarios, the classic pitch and run technique utilizing jigs and shiners were tweaked if only slightly.
-“As the water warms up, there’s a transition to where plastics become just-as, if not more effective than shiners or other minnows,” mentions Tony.
+In both scenarios, the classic pitch-and-run technique utilizing jigs and shiners was tweaked if only slightly.
+“As the water warms up, there’s a transition to where plastics become just as, if not more effective than shiners or other minnows,” mentions Tony.
 “It’s something I see every year.
 As people move to the mud or mid-lake structure to rig, I simply switch to jigs with a Northland Impulse Smelt or Paddle Minnow to get these fish to chase a bit more,” explains Roach about his shallow techniques.
 Honed on the big waters of Mille Lacs, Leech, and Winnie, Roach is a big fan of this pattern, “Plastics allow me to fish more quickly, cast further without losing bait, and keep on a hot bite without pausing to re-bait.”
 Those valuable bite windows can be small and precious, especially in unfavorable conditions, so staying with the heavy part of the bite and not missing out on fish becomes crucial to making a decent day into a great one.
-Visual cues put off by paddle-tails, ringworms, and even minnow shaped flukes go well beyond your average minnow, especially in the colors and hues available.
+Visual cues put off by paddle-tails, ringworms, and even minnow-shaped flukes go well beyond your average minnow, especially in the colors and hues available.
 Nowadays, our choices for colors to pique a fish’s curiosity are nearly limitless, and often we can mimic forage that doesn’t even resemble our offering just by switching colors.
 For example, an orange jig and grub combination looks nothing like a rusty crayfish, but don’t tell that to Lake of the Woods walleyes that were coughing up blaze-orange crustacean parts all over the live well last summer.
-Those fish happily engaged that offering crawled near bottom on many of the rock reefs and points that we fished.
+Those fish happily engaged that offering and crawled near the bottom of many of the rock reefs and points that we fished.

 Fishing a jig is a rewarding way to get bit, and offers a few more weeks of great near-shore fishing for walleyes.
 Just remember that as a lake’s “metabolism” gears up for the best fishing of the year, the bite becomes both more effective AND efficient when pairing those jigs with plastics.